idatonui/Fake-News-Prediction/README.md

 ### **What problem is being addressed?**

 The primary problem being addressed is the pervasive presence of fake news within the digital media landscape.
-Fake news undermines the credibility of Tuko News as a reputable journalistic entity, erodes reader confidence, and contributes to the polarization of public opinion.
+Fake news undermines the credibility of International News as a reputable journalistic entity, erodes reader confidence, and contributes to the polarization of public opinion.
 Moreover, the dissemination of false information can have far-reaching consequences, including social unrest, political instability, and legal ramifications.

 ### **How the project aims to solve the problems?**